Dave Obey: Early life and career

 Obey was born in Okmulgee, Oklahoma, the son of Mary Jane (née Chellis) and Orville John Obey.
 In 1941, his family moved back to his parents' native Wisconsin, and Obey was raised in Wausau, Wisconsin, where he has lived since.
 He graduated from Wausau East High School and initially attended the University of Wisconsin branch campus at Wausau to save money before transferring to the University of Wisconsin–Madison, where he received his Bachelor of Arts degree in political science from and did graduate work in Soviet politics at the University of Wisconsin under a National Defense Education Act three-year scholarship.

-During his youth, Obey identified as a Republican, and helped deliver campaign material for Joseph McCarthy during his electoral campaigns.
-However, he left the party after seeing one of his teachers falsely branded as a communist by supporters of Senator Joseph McCarthy.
+During his youth, Obey identified as a Republican, and helped deliver campaign material for Senator Joseph McCarthy during his electoral campaigns.
+However, he left the party after seeing one of his teachers falsely branded as a communist by supporters of McCarthy.
 Obey also had come to identify with the progressive philosophy of Robert M. La Follette and began working for the electoral campaigns of Democrats such as Gaylord Nelson, Robert Kastenmeier, and William Proxmire, becoming affiliated with the Democratic Party sometime in the mid-1950s during his teenage years.

 Before serving in Congress, Obey worked as a real estate broker.